 Hey guys!
 I know I have written several articles on what to bring to the park with you.
-In this one, you will find out what can be left behind.
-There’s no need to overpack anymore.
+In this one, you will find out what you don’t need to pack.
+There’s no need to overpack anymore!
 Let’s face it, you will most likely be packing for everyone in your family, so let’s make this easier on you!

 Bandages and First Aid items:

 Nurses are available at the First aid Center and have over-the-counter medications, bandages, and other quick remedies.
 We have stopped into them several times to grab the biggest band-aides they had, to go on the bottom of our feet and some Aleve!
 My daughter also got stepped on while in line for a ride and was bleeding on her big toe.
 We took her over to the nurse’s station and they were able to fix her right up!
 They can also store medications that require refrigeration, and they have special containers for disposal of hypodermic needles.

 Insect repellent is available at Disney World but not Disneyland.
 There are several areas throughout the parks that have insect repellent for your convenience, just ask a cast member if you are not able to locate it.
 You will mostly need it at your Resort and Animal Kingdom where you are near the lake or animals.

 The First Aid Nurses station has these available for you at any time.
 All you need to do is go visit them, sign a release form and tada!
 Free medicine, now you can enjoy the rest of the magic without a headache or sore back!